nfcharles/geo-yoots/README.md

 3. Point to *circle* distance
 4. Point to *polygon* distance

 Points are `latitude` and `longitude` pairs.
-Input/Output units are in kilometers.
+Units are in kilometers.

 #### Point to point